Terminal Troubleshooting

 iptables -A INPUT -m conntrack --ctstate ESTABLISHED,RELATED -j ACCEPT

-CentOS/Red Hat - SELinux permission issue
+CentOS/Red Hat - SELinux Permission Issue

 Last updated